 1. Tacking Point Lighthouse

-Drive time from Ramada Resort by Wyndham Flynns Beach: 7 minutes
+Drive time from Club Wyndham Flynns Beach: 7 minutes

 It doesn’t get much better than Tacking Point Lighthouse.
 Wander up to this iconic headland location, and watch the horizon lighten as the waves pound at the rocks below you.
 Tacking Point’s white-washed lighthouse also happens to be Australia’s thirteenth oldest lighthouse – share that fun bit of trivia with your family as you take in the view.